KZeni/Admin-Bar-Wrap-Fix/readme.txt

 = Shouldn't this be fixed within WordPress itself? =

 I would think so.
-This has been submitted as a patch at https://core.trac.wordpress.org/ticket/44438, but I figured it would still be beneficial as a plugin in the meantime.
+This has been submitted as a patch at [core ticket #44438](https://core.trac.wordpress.org/ticket/28983) & [core GitHub pull request #1082](https://github.com/WordPress/wordpress-develop/pull/1082), but I figured it would still be beneficial as a plugin to solve things for people in the meantime.

 == Screenshots ==